 It may take some time for your child’s school or institution to sign the Declaration form, so it’s best to get this done right away.

 Sign and date the bottom of the Declaration form.

 If you’ve previously successfully applied to the Official Languages Programs (OLP-PLO) on your child’s behalf, skip to Step 7.

 If you’re applying on your child’s behalf for the first time, use a scanner or your smartphone to capture a high-quality image of one of the following pieces of your child’s identification:

-- proof of their Canadian citizenship (both sides); or
+- Proof of Canadian citizenship (both sides); or

-Step 7: Expect a few weeks for your child’s application to be processed.
-You can also check your child’s online profile to see if the status has changed.
-But don’t worry—you will receive email updates (to the email address you provided) throughout the process.
+It may take a few weeks for your child’s application to be processed.
+You can also check their profile to see if there are any updates on their status.
+Don’t worry, though, you’ll receive email updates throughout the process.